stevenleung2018/digital-cv/docs/flagpoling.md

 ## Background

 1. I applied for PGWP on July 5, 2022.
 After getting the "WP-EXT" letter from the GCKey system almost the same day, I never saw any update from IRCC again;
 2. My "WP-EXT" has an expiry date of Nov 2, 2022 on it.
-On Oct 21, 2022, I submitted a "webform" to IRCC requesting a new letter with an extended
+On Oct 21, 2022, I submitted a "webform" to IRCC requesting a new letter with an extended expiry.
+No response yet.

 ## Process